aski97/federated-learning-clients-server-simulation/README.md

 Based on the message type, the structure of the body can be determined.
 Currently, the following types are specified:

 + ```FEDERATED_WEIGHTS```: indicates that the message body contains the federated model created by the server by aggregating the client models.
+The body will be formed by the following dictionary:
+  - *weights*: federated model.
+  - *configurations*: at the initial round (0), the server sends the node's configuration values.
+    - *Profiling*: whether to activate profiling of the node or not.
 + ```CLIENT_TRAINED_WEIGHTS```: indicates that the message body contains the model trained by a client.
 The body will be in the form of the following dictionary:
   - *client_id*: client identifier
   - *weights*: weights and biases of the trained model.